-Our cash requirements are primarily for working capital, expansion of our distribution infrastructure, opening of new stores, remodeling of our existing stores and the improvement of our information systems.
+Our cash requirements are primarily for working capital, opening of new stores, remodeling of our existing stores and the improvement of our information systems.
 In recent years, we have met these cash requirements using cash flow from operations and short-term trade credit.
 We expect to be able to meet future cash requirements with cash flow from operations, short-term trade credit, existing balances of cash and investment securities and, if necessary, borrowings under our revolving credit facility.

 Current Financial Condition.
-As of April 28, 2012, we had total cash and cash equivalents of \$64.0 million compared with \$42.0 million as of January 28, 2012.
-Additionally, we had \$1.6 million and \$18.1 million of short-term and long-term investment securities, respectively, as of April 28, 2012, compared with \$0.9 million and \$18.8 million, respectively, as of January 28, 2012.
+As of May 4, 2013, we had total cash and cash equivalents of \$64.1 million compared to \$37.3 million as of February 2, 2013.
+Additionally, we had \$16.2 million and \$1.8 million of short-term and long-term investment securities, respectively, as of May 4, 2013, compared with \$12.8 million and \$5.8 million, respectively, as of February 2, 2013.
 These securities are comprised of bank certificates of deposit and obligations of the U.S. Treasury, states and municipalities.
-Inventory represented 37.7% of our total assets as of April 28, 2012.
+Inventory represented 38.5% of our total assets as of May 4, 2013.
 Management's ability to manage our inventory can have a significant impact on our cash flows from operations during a given interim period or fiscal year.
 In addition, inventory purchases can be seasonal in nature, such as the purchase of warm-weather or Christmas-related merchandise.

 Cash Flows From Operating Activities.
-Net cash provided by operating activities was \$24.6 million in the first thirteen weeks of fiscal 2012 compared to \$26.4 million in the same period of fiscal 2011.
-The main source of cash provided during the first thirteen weeks of fiscal 2012 was net income adjusted for noncash expenses such as depreciation and amortization, loss on disposal of property and equipment, deferred income taxes and stock-based compensation expense, totaling \$16.5 million (compared to \$19.2 million in the first thirteen weeks of fiscal 2011).
-Other significant sources of cash in the first thirteen weeks of fiscal 2012 were (1) a \$16.5 million decrease in inventory (compared to \$8.1 million in the first thirteen weeks of fiscal 2011) due to apparel retail seasonality which typically results in having more inventory at the beginning of the spring selling season than at the end; (2) a \$9.6 million change in the income tax receivable/payable (compared to \$5.6 million in the first thirteen weeks of fiscal 2011) due to income tax refunds totaling \$3.5 million in the first thirteen weeks of fiscal 2012 and due to income tax expense being accrued on first quarter pretax income while first quarter estimated tax payments are not due until after the end of the quarter; and (3) a \$1.4 million increase in layaway deposits (compared to \$1.5 million in the first thirteen weeks of fiscal 2011) due to the seasonality of layaway transactions, which are low at the end of our fiscal year because all balances have to be redeemed by customers or they are cancelled by the middle of December each year.
-Significant uses of cash consisted primarily of an \$18.9 million decrease in accounts payable (compared to \$8.9 million in the first thirteen weeks of fiscal 2011) as the result of the inventory reduction discussed above.
-The decrease in accounts payable was more than would typically be expected in relation to a \$16.5 million decrease in inventory because of a decline in inventory turns, as reflected in the negative comparable store sales.
-Other uses of cash included a \$1.3 million decrease in accrued compensation (compared to \$1.6 million in the first thirteen weeks of fiscal 2011), as our year-end balance sheet included accrued payroll for two weeks and our first quarter balance sheet included accrued payroll for only one week due to the timing of paying our bi-weekly payroll.
+Net cash provided by operating activities was \$30.2 million in the first quarter of 2013 compared to \$24.6 million in the same period of 2012.
+Sources of cash provided during the first quarter of 2013 included net income adjusted for noncash expenses such as depreciation and amortization, loss on disposal of property and equipment, deferred income taxes and stock-based compensation expense, totaling \$13.9 million (compared to \$16.5 million in the first quarter of 2012).
+Other significant sources of cash in the first quarter of 2013 were (1) a \$33.0 million decrease in inventory (compared to \$16.5 million in the first quarter of fiscal 2012) due to (a) apparel retail seasonality which typically results in having more inventory at the beginning of the spring selling season than at the end, and (b) an effort to reduce inventory levels even more than in previous years due to the continued challenging sales environment; (2) a \$2.2 million change in the income tax receivable/payable (compared to \$9.6 million in the first quarter of fiscal 2012) due to income tax expense being accrued on first quarter pretax income while no estimated tax payments were due during of the quarter; and (3) a \$2.0 million increase in accrued compensation (compared to a \$1.3 million decrease in the first quarter of 2012) as our balance sheet as of the end of the first quarter of fiscal 2013 included accrued payroll for two weeks, while our 2012 year-end balance sheet included accrued payroll for only one week due to the timing of our bi-weekly payroll.
+The only significant use of cash from operating activities was a \$22.2 million decrease in accounts payable (compared to \$18.9 million in the first quarter of 2012) due to the decline in inventory discussed above, particularly the reduction of merchandise purchases in March and April which comprise most of the accounts payable balance at the end of the first quarter.